HimbeerserverDE/bspwm-setup/README.md

 on headless servers, or if you don't want to use the rest of the setup.

 ## Starting a X session
-Pretty much all you need to do is start bspwm in your `~/.xinitrc` and maybe set the keyboard layout.
-Then just startx from text mode.
-You can automate startx in your shell rc.
+By default this setup launches X when zsh is started on tty1.

-Alternatively you can use a display manager of your choice.
+You can however use a display manager if you want.

 ## Keybinds / Controls
 ### sxhkd